Skip to content ↓

 The specific vulnerabilities of individual children are also considered in the identification of those that may require reparative support.

-Specific action plans, guided by reparative assessment, are delivered by or supervised by trained Thrive Practitioners in order to support need.
+Specific action plans, guided by reparative assessment, are delivered by or supervised by trained Thrive practitioners in order to support need and ensure progress.

-Parents are encouraged to engage with reparative support, school supporting in sharing assessments and children’s and possible support approaches at home.
-Support for parents may be offered in many ways i.e. a parent plan for implementation at home or attendance on our Family Thrive Programme.
+Parents and carers are encouraged to engage with reparative support.
+Assessments are shared with parents and carers and possible approaches are discussed.
+Support for parents may be offered in many ways, i.e. a parent plan for implementation at home or attendance on our Family Thrive programme.

-Our Behaviour Policy, Suspension and Exclusions Policy and our values: REACH (Respect, Endurance, Aspiration, Courage and Honesty), provide clear containment within which social and emotional skills can grow, making clear our behavioural expectations, celebrating successes and also offering support and guidance where needed to individuals.
-Our Home School Agreement also outlines our behaviour expectations, adding to clarity for children and also parents and carers.
+Our behaviour policy, suspensions and exclusions policy and the principle of REACH we follow in school (Respect, Endurance, Aspiration, Courage and Honesty) provide clear containment within which social and emotional skills can grow, making clear our behavioural expectations, celebrating successes and also offering support and guidance, where needed, to individuals.
+Our home-school agreement also outlines our behaviour expectations, adding to clarity for children and also parents and carers.

 Impact

-When we get social and emotional development right, social and emotional progress is supported and academic achievement too.
+When we get social and emotional development right, social and emotional progress is supported, and academic achievement follows – children are truly enabled to access life and learning.

-When we get it right, other areas of focus ie increased attendance, reductions in exclusions and readiness for the next stage of education are also markers of success for some children.
+When we get it right, other areas of focus, i.e. increased attendance, reductions in exclusions and readiness for the next stage of education, are also markers of success.

 What do we see in the data?

 Class assessments are conducted termly.
 Reparative assessments are conducted termly (or as required).
-Both assessments are conducted in order that progress can be tracked and provision adjusted accordingly.
+Both assessments are conducted in order so that cumulative progress towards end points can be tracked and provision adjusted accordingly.

 What do we see in our children?